44xtc44/eisenkern/README.md

 They may control the worker and have access to its started instances references (offset address). main(), Parent Process has no access in Child Processes.
 It needs any help it can get.
 We use 'spawn' multiprocessing.
-See also the watchdog threaded module in the examples, please.
+See also the watchdog threaded module in the [Examples](https://github.com/44xtc44/eisenmp_examples) , please.

 Use Server only, set **stop_msg_disable=True**.
 This allows to use threaded modules only.